day0market/pyalgotrader/docs/cta_strategy.md

 &nbsp;

-### Multi-process optimization
+###  multi-process optimization

-- according toCPUThe audit process to create：If theCPUfor4nuclear，Create4A process
+-  according to CPU the audit process to create ： if the CPU for 4 nuclear ， create 4 a process
-- We are called in each processapply_async( )The method combination of operating parameters for backtesting，Adding to its backtesting resultsresultsin （apply_asyncAsynchronous non-blocking，That is, without waiting for the current process is finished，At any time to carry out the process of switching system according to schedule。）
+-  we are called in each process apply_async( ) the method combination of operating parameters for backtesting ， adding to its backtesting results results in  （apply_async asynchronous non-blocking ， that is, without waiting for the current process is finished ， at any time to carry out the process of switching system according to schedule . ）
-- pool.close()versuspool.join()After finish the task for process，Close to process。
+- pool.close() versus pool.join() after finish the task for process ， close to process .
-- CorrectresultsThe contents are sorted by optimizing field goal standard，Output。
+-  correct results the contents are sorted by optimizing field goal standard ， output .

 ```
         pool = multiprocessing.Pool(multiprocessing.cpu_count())